arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitFieldInit(ctx *FieldInitContext)
     ExitFieldInit is called when production fieldInit is exited.

+func (s *BaseArcParserListener) ExitForStmt(ctx *ForStmtContext)
+    ExitForStmt is called when production forStmt is exited.

 func (s *BaseArcParserListener) ExitFunctionDecl(ctx *FunctionDeclContext)
     ExitFunctionDecl is called when production functionDecl is exited.